leodongdong/AutoML_for_shearwall/README.md

 # About AutoML_for_shear_wall

-The AutoML_for_shear_wall provide an automatic, accurate, less reliant on data expertise, and interpretable menthod to solve solve some complex architecture, engineering and construction(AEC) problems.
+The AutoML_for_shear_wall provide an automatic, accurate, less reliant on data expertise, and interpretable menthod to solve some complex architecture, engineering and construction(AEC) problems.

 # How to cite